Moving to Barbados

 Internet speeds run exceptionally fast and the island has had fiber optic installed for a few years now.
 There is also a diverse range of restaurants, takeaway and now delivery options, since COVID.

-Barbados has a vast number of private schools to choose from at a fraction of the price you would pay for a similar education in the UK, Canada, and the USA.
+Another great reasons to consider moving to Barbados is the vast number of private schools to choose from at a fraction of the price you would pay for a similar education in the UK, Canada, and the USA.
 My daughter attends Providence Elementary which is based in the center of the island, stretching across acres of land in the countryside.
 The school encompasses education for life and although academically it does very well, the life lessons taught are just as important.
 There is an array of after school activities to keep the kids busy a little longer too.
 The parent-teacher community is fantastic and most of the parents donate their time and skills/businesses to enhance the entire school experience.
 The Halloween Spooktacular is a fantastic annual event that is not to be missed!

 The main reason I came back would have to be the people and the place itself - there is nowhere else quite like it.
 I have always felt very safe in Barbados amongst the locals who are pleasant and helpful, on the whole.
 My daughter can play outside most of the year without being restricted by weather or safety.
 She has grown up in the water!